piggyhuang2/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)
-### Calculate the mean and median of total number of steps taken each day
+* Calculate the mean and median of total number of steps taken each day

-* calculate mean of total number of steps taken per day

 ```r